Updated: 2022/Sep/29

 type long.

 bh_caplen The length of the captured portion of the packet.
-This

-the filter and the length of the packet.
+specified by the filter and the length of the packet.

 bh_datalen The length of the packet off the wire.
 This value is